marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    })
    ```

-8. Last thing we need to add is the logic that reacts on the result of the check or the external event, namely to execute the order process or to inform about the decline of the order that we add after the existing code of the function:
+8. Last thing we need to add is the logic that reacts on the result of the check or the external event, namely to execute the order process or to inform about the decline of the order.
+We add the code at the end of the function's body:

    ```typescript
        if (checkResult === "approved" || orderApproved === true) {